DAAK543/azure-database-migration571/README.md

-Migration was done by clicking next after validation had been done.
+Migration was done by clicking Next button in the image above after validation had been done.
 See below.